-Compassionate Legal Advocacy in Tennessee
+Compassionate Legal Advocacy For Car Accident Victims

 An automobile accident is frightening and traumatic for everyone involved.
 If you were injured in an accident caused by another motorist, a personal injury lawsuit may be able to help you recover compensation for damages.
 If your driving appeared to cause the accident, you may understandably be worried about how to protect yourself and what to do next.

 In the immediate aftermath of a wreck, you must take certain steps to protect your rights and avoid unnecessary civil and criminal liability.
 You might be tempted to apologize to the other driver if you believe you caused the wreck.
-If you were injured in the accident, you might also instinctively say you are “okay” or “fine” when the other motorist asks about your condition.
+If you were injured in the accident, you might also instinctively say you are “OK” or “fine” when the other motorist asks about your condition.
 It is generally a good idea to avoid making any statements about who caused the accident or the extent of your injuries.
 These statements could be distorted and used against you later on.

 After a car accident, you should:

 - Stay at the scene.
 If you caused the wreck, it is extremely important that you do not leave the crash site.
-Doing so constitutes a “hit and run,” which is a Class C Misdemeanor in Tennessee.
-Committing a hit and run also makes you more vulnerable to a civil lawsuit.
+Doing so constitutes a “hit and run,” which is a Class C misdemeanor in Tennessee.
+Committing a hit-and-run also makes you more vulnerable to a civil lawsuit.

 - Confirm everyone is safe.
 Check every driver, passenger, and pedestrian that was involved in the crash and verify that no one needs immediate medical attention.
 If someone is seriously injured, call 9-1-1 and request an ambulance.

 - Call the police.
-Tennessee law requires motorists to contact law enforcement when a crash results in injury, death, or at least $50 in damage.
+Tennessee law requires motorists to contact law enforcement when a crash results in injury, death or at least $50 in damage.
 The responding officer will create an official report.
 Stick to the facts when telling them what happened.

 - Gather contact information.
 You will need to obtain the names, addresses, and insurance information of every person involved in the accident.
 If possible, try to also get contact information from any witnesses.

 - Document the scene.
-Take photos and videos of any property damage, injuries, or road conditions that may have contributed to the cause of the accident.
+Take photos and videos of any property damage, injuries or road conditions that may have contributed to the cause of the accident.

 - Seek medical attention.
 You should see a medical professional as soon as you can after the accident, regardless of whether you caused the crash.
 Some injuries may not be immediately detectable, and it is important that you link any medical issues directly to the wreck.
 If any medical ailments are discovered, closely follow your medical provider’s prescribed treatment plan.